 Today, we’ll dive into the details around the Google Local pack.
 We’ll aim to answer the following questions:

-⇾ What is Google Local Pack?
+⇾ What is the Google 3-Pack?

 ⇾ Why is ranking in the Local Pack important for small businesses?